FilipeMCruz/playlist-maker/README.md

 ## Command-line options

 ```
-USAGE:
+Create playlists using a query language

-    playlist-maker [OPTIONS] --input <INPUT>... --query <QUERY>
+Usage: playlist-maker [OPTIONS] --query <QUERY>

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

-OPTIONS:
+Options:
-    -i, --input <INPUT>...
-Directory with songs to query from (can be repeated if needed)
+  -i, --input <INPUT>        Directory with songs to query from (can be repeated if needed)
   -o, --output <OUTPUT>      File to write the playlist to (if not specified send to stdout)
-    -p, --playlist <PLAYLIST>...
-Path to playlist to be used in the query (can be repeated if needed)
+  -p, --playlist <PLAYLIST>  Path to playlist to be used in the query (can be repeated if needed)
   -q, --query <QUERY>        Query to execute
+  -h, --help                 Print help information
+  -V, --version              Print version information
 ```

 ### Installation